ZeitOnline/vivi/core/src/zeit/cms/browser/README.txt

 Preview
 =======

-There are three preview or live view links.
+There are several preview or live view links.
 The "preview" shows the document as it is stored in the repository with the current live templates.
-The live preview shows the version on zeit.de and the development preview can be used for trying out new templates.
+The live preview shows the version on zeit.de.
 The preview actions are only shown on repository content.

 Make sure the menu entries are there and the targets are _blank: